 Teacher Follow-Up: Save the "best" classified clustered image.
-Use the File menu to save it onto a computer as a TIFF file.
+Use the File menu to save it onto a disk as a TIFF file.
 If you have a color printer, print copies of your students' land cover map(s).
-Report the Land Cover Classification data (the data that make up the map) to the GLOBE science database.
+Report your data to the GLOBE Student Data